 Tel: (800) 963-2250

 At the current time, the cost of this program is $575 per unit.
-Thus, the entire cost to earn the M.S. in criminology & criminal justice (excluding books) is $12,700.
+Thus, the entire cost to earn the M.S. in criminology & criminal justice (excluding books) is $20,700.
+(Cost may be subject to change.)

 The fully online, accelerated M.S. in criminology and criminal justice is a self-supported program.
 That means the program does not rely on support from the State of California.
 Rather, student fees cover all expenses related to running the degree program, including faculty salaries.
 In other words, the online M.S. program is financed exclusively through the tuition money the program generates.
 Thus, the viability of the program, like any self-support program, is dependent upon us receiving a sufficient number of applications from qualified persons each year who then elect to matriculate if offered admission.
 Conversely, if too few students are accepted, or if too few accepted students actually enroll, the program may be suspended until such time as it becomes financially viable to run another cohort of students.
 Alternatively, the cost per unit may rise in order to make a cohort economically viable.